SD-WAN Orchestrator MEA works with FortiManager to configure and monitor SD-WAN networks on FortiGates.

-SD-WAN Orchestrator MEA creates the dynamic interfaces for generated tunnel interfaces.
-The dynamic interfaces use per-device interface mappings, and you can use them in FortiManager when you create policies.
+SD-WAN Orchestrator MEA creates the normalized interfaces for generated tunnel interfaces.
+The normalized interfaces use per-platform mapping interface, and you can use them in FortiManager when you create policies.
 SD-WAN Orchestrator MEA also creates two policy blocks in FortiManager: one for hub devices and one for edge devices.
 The policy blocks include the necessary firewall policies to allow health check traffic through the VPN tunnels.
 You can view the policy blocks in FortiManager by going to Policy & Objects > Policy Packages.

 You should use SD-WAN Orchestrator MEA for all configuration and monitoring of SD-WAN networks.
-You should not use FortiManager to configure SD-WAN networks on FortiGates when SD-WAN Orchestrator MEA is enabled.
+You should not use FortiManager to configure SD-WAN networks on FortiGates when SD-WAN Orchestrator MEA is already enabled and configured.

 However you can use FortiManager to configure firewall policies and objects for the FortiGate units in the SD-WAN network after SD-WAN is configured.